xywang-talend/tuj/templates/README.md

 ## Talend Test Platform for developers

 ### Execute your TUJ within Jenkins
-The Jenkins of TTP for developers has been cleaned from git scanning jobs.
-You can access it from : https://tal-rd209.talend.lan/jenkins/
+The Jenkins of TTP for developers is available on https://tal-rd209.talend.lan/jenkins/ :

 1. Select the `launch-tuj` job and then `Build with parameters`
 1. Full fill properties: